webvariants/susi-dev/README.md

 Now the files susi-debian-stable.deb and susi-debian-testing.deb should be available in your working directory.

 ##  Getting started on Ubuntu
-Copy this little script to your machine and source it into your current shell and follow the instructions
+Execute this command on your machine and follow the instructions.
 ```bash
 wget -qO /tmp/setup-susi-dev.sh https://raw.githubusercontent.com/webvariants/susi-dev/master/setup.sh && bash /tmp/setup-susi-dev.sh
 ```